The (un)importance of consistent art-making

 Take a break

 I am very happy with this rhythm of painting and not painting.
 Not painting gives my subconscious the time to come up with new ideas and to digest what I have been doing.
 This way, I stay inspired, and it is less likely that I get in a rut.
-Why wouldn’t the same be true for blogging?

-Also, I write this because I want to encourage you to paint on a consistent basis, if possible daily.
+Still, I want to encourage you to paint on a consistent basis, if possible daily.
 Daily painting is incredibly powerful.
 I write about this extensively here.

 At the same time, dare to be inconsistent.
 Don’t force yourself too hard, don’t become your own slave driver, and take time off if you need to.

-Thirdly, make your inconsistency consistent.
+But then: make your inconsistency consistent.
 What I mean by that is that you can create a schedule which includes painting as well as not painting, activity as well as rest, work as well as pause.
 This way you don’t have to decide in the moment whether or not you are going to paint on a given day; you already made the decision.
 Doing so provides clarity.

 And, last but not least, there is nothing wrong with happily slacking without any good reason every once in awhile!